-- the reviewer, the reviewer's spouse, minor child, or business partner; - the organization where the reviewer is employed, has an arrangement for future employment or is negotiating for employment; or - the organization where the reviewer is an officer, director, trustee, or partner;

-has a financial interest in the outcome of the proposal.
+- the reviewer, the reviewer's spouse, minor child, or business partner, - the organization where the reviewer is employed, has an arrangement for future employment or is negotiating for employment, or - the organization where the reviewer is an officer, director, trustee, or partner, has a financial interest in the outcome of the proposal.

-A potential reviewer also may be barred from reviewing a proposal, if it involves individuals with whom he/she has a personal relationship, such as a close relative, current or former collaborator, or former thesis student/advisor.
+Unless a waiver has been granted by NSF, a potential reviewer also may be barred from reviewing a proposal, if it involves individuals with whom he/she has a personal relationship, such as a close relative, current or former collaborator, or former thesis student/advisor.

-A disqualifying conflict may exist, if a proposal involves an institution or other entity with which the potential reviewer has a connection.
+Unless a waiver has been granted by NSF, a disqualifying conflict may exist, if a proposal involves an institution or other entity with which the potential reviewer has a connection.
 Such potentially disqualifying connections include:

-- a reviewer's recent former employer; - an organization in which the reviewer is an active participant; - an institution at which the reviewer is currently enrolled as a student, or at which he/she serves as a visiting committee member; or an entity with which the reviewer has or seeks some other business or financial relationship (including recent receipt of an honorarium.)
+- a reviewer's recent former employer, - an organization in which the reviewer is an active participant, - an institution at which the reviewer is currently enrolled as a student, or at which he/she serves as a visiting committee member, or - an entity with which the reviewer has or seeks some other business or financial relationship (including receipt of an honorarium.)